- Planning the 2018 trip

 - Day 11: Naxos, Mykonos and Home

-Our early Gatwick flight was an hour late departing due to air traffic restrictions over Greece, so not the ideal start to the trip.
-Luckily a tailwind most of the way helped reduce this and we arrived only 25 minutes after our scheduled time.
-While I waited for my luggage to arrive at baggage reclaim, Ed (having only hand luggage) went ahead to scope out our bus and taxi options for getting to the hotel.
-Ed was waiting in the taxi line as I made it outside, and we were faced with the prospect of a further delay.
-To our good fortune, however, we were soon approached by a local man who asked if we wanted to hop in his car and he would take us to our hotel.
-This turned out to be basically an unofficial (i.e. unlicensed) taxi, but as it was a short journey and he quoted us 5€ less than the taxi company, we decided it was worth a shot!
+Our early Gatwick flight departed an hour late due to air traffic restrictions over Greece, which was not the ideal start to the trip.
+Luckily, a tailwind most of the way helped reduce this, and we arrived only 25 minutes after our scheduled time.
+While I waited for my luggage to arrive at baggage reclaim, Ed (having only hand luggage) scoped out our bus and taxi options for getting to the hotel.
+Ed was waiting in the taxi line as I made it outside, and we faced the prospect of a further delay.
+To our good fortune, however, we were soon approached by a local man who asked if we wanted to hop in his car, and he would take us to our hotel.
+This was an unofficial (i.e. unlicensed) taxi, but as it was a short journey and he quoted us 5€ less than the taxi company, we decided it was worth a shot!

-Unfortunately for me, this turned out to be slightly more problematic than for Ed, whose room was just behind reception in the next block.
-The hotel is set on a fairly steep hill, so the further back your room, the more steps you have to climb to find it.
-As we were both too impatient to wait for the porter to carry our luggage, I didn’t know exactly where my room was and had to set off up the many steps in search of the correct block.
-Soon sweating profusely, I dragged my suitcase further and further up the side of the hill, checking block after block with no success.
+Sweating profusely, I dragged my suitcase further and further up the side of the hill, checking block after block with no success.
 Eventually, I reached a block where the room numbers were higher than mine, so, realising I must have passed the correct block somehow, I stopped for a rest and to see if I could spot a set of rooms I must have missed on the way up.
 One of the Greek cleaning ladies must have noticed my confusion but didn’t seem to speak much English.
 I said to her, “184?” in a questioning voice, to which she replied by pointing behind her and down.
 I smiled, waved my thanks and set off in the direction she had indicated but was soon lost again as I couldn’t see any rooms where she had pointed.
 I turned to find that she had followed my progress from the balcony of the block she was cleaning and continued to point downwards and to the left.
-Eventually, I realised that what I had thought were all two-storey blocks actually had a third floor at basement level, and my room was one of these in a block I had already checked.
+Eventually, I realised that what I had thought were all two-storey blocks had a third floor at the basement level, and my room was one of these in a block I had already checked.
 Finding the stairs down to the entrance, the door to 184 finally greeted me.
-Stepping inside the cool, dark room, I threw my case down on the bed and hurriedly stripped down to my underwear with a glorious sigh of relief!
+Stepping inside the cool, dark room, I threw my case down on the bed and hurriedly stripped to my underwear with a glorious sigh of relief!

-Getting the drone airborne for the first time on holiday was a bit nerve-wracking: a combined fear of crashing it or being told off for using it meant I wanted to find a good quiet location where I couldn’t easily be seen, but that had good visibility of the port and bay.
-Fortunately, there was just such a spot a few hundred metres from the hotel, on a dirt path that dropped downhill off the main road.
+Getting the drone airborne for the first time on holiday was a bit nerve-wracking: a combined fear of crashing it or being told off for using it meant I wanted to find an excellent quiet location where I couldn’t easily be seen, but that had good visibility of the port and bay.
+Fortunately, there was just a spot a few hundred metres from the hotel on a dirt path that dropped downhill off the main road.
 It was a tad windy, and on several occasions, the drone warned me that the high wind was making conditions potentially dangerous, so I only flew it for about 15 minutes but did manage to record a couple of short videos and take some decent photos as well:

 Getting to Mykonos town involved a short walk from the hotel to the main ferry port, where the SeaBus service operates a short boat ride across the bay to the town harbour.
 It arrived on schedule and provided a pleasant view of the town as we arrived: